RasmusGOlsen/peakrdl-pyuvm/README.md

 # peakrdl-pyuvm

-PeakRDL plugin to generate a pyuvm register mode
+PeakRDL plugin to generate a pyuvm register model